 The good news is that with Bernie Sanders’ campaign showing that small money campaigns can work, the VT legislature’s support for the public alternative to Big Money is stronger than ever.

-The great news is that the VT Supreme Court will hear a separate public records case that should result in the release of key emails that show why the AG brought this illegitimate case in the first place.
+The great news is that the VT Supreme Court issued a unanimous decision in a separate public records case that should result in the release of key emails that show why the AG brought this illegitimate case in the first place.

-So, please join Ben and Jerry and over 100 other Vermonters in supporting Clean Elections in Vermont – We’re almost halfway there!
+So, please join Ben and Jerry and over 100 other Vermonters in supporting Clean Elections in Vermont – We’re almost one-third of the way there!